afrinconp/Thesis-degree-of-physics-Python/README.md

 The interface looks like
 ![FaceInterfaz](FaceInterfaz.png)

-Here are also some resultsabot the Elastic Cross Section:
+Here are also some result for some Elastic Cross Section:

 ## aplha particle - 58Ni
 ![Ni58Potential](Ni58Potential.png)